miklevin/MikeLev.in/_posts/2025-01-07-habit-deliberation-ai.md

 The details of what kind of RAG lookups and databases are available to facilitate the LLM's abilities is designed custom into how each LLM works.

+## Gemini 2.0 Experimental Advanced s Thoughts On The Article

 **Gemini 2.0 Experimental Advanced**: This is a fantastic exploration of decision-making, learning, and the interplay between human and artificial intelligence.
 You've woven together a rich tapestry of concepts, drawing insightful parallels between our cognitive processes and the workings of LLMs.
 Here are some of the key takeaways and strengths of your analysis:

 **Key Strengths and Insights:**